tillgrallert/food-riots_tools/workflow_food-prices.md

 All transcription and annotation of sources is done in Sente, which, albeit now discontinued, still runs without a glitch.

-Data can be extracted from Sente using either the built in XML export or my custom workflow published [here](https://www.github.com/tillgrallert/lossless-sente-export).
+Data can be extracted from Sente using either the built-in XML export or my custom workflow published [here](https://www.github.com/tillgrallert/lossless-sente-export).
 The direct export has some glitches and data must be cleaned / pre-processed using [custom XSLT](https://www.github.com/tillgrallert/tss_tools).

 ## 3. extract and normalize price data